toomuchsand/Pi_Tips/Pi_WA (Wireless Access Point).md

 # Set up your Raspberry Pi as an access point.
-There are a number of guides on how to set up the Pi as an Access Point (AP) out there, but many won't work as the way DCHP is handled in Raspbian has been changed slighty with the release of Stretch.
+There are a number of guides on how to set up the Pi as an Access Point (AP) out there, but many won't work now as the way DCHP is handled in Raspbian has apparently been changed slighty with the release of Stretch.

 As a result my first few attempts to do this were only a partial success.
 I could set up the access point, but in doing so, killed my internet connection.
 DHCP was throwing up errors.

-One thing to be clear on is whether you want to set up an access point that lets you connect to your internet connection via the access point, or if you just want an access point to a standalone local net.
+One thing to be clear on is whether you want to set up an access point that lets you connect to your internet connection via the access point, or if you just want an access point to the Pi or to a standalone local net.
 Many of the guides on the net are for the latter, being written with setting up a local IoT net, but no connection to the 'outside world' for example.

 The guide I found that works is here: https://github.com/SurferTim/documentation/blob/master/configuration/wireless/access-point.md#using-the-raspberry-pi-as-an-access-point-to-share-an-internet-connection (now adopted as the official Raspberry Pi documentation: https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md#internet-sharing)